Annie Get Your Gun (musical): 1966 Broadway revival

 The show had its second Broadway revival in 1966 at the Music Theater of Lincoln Center.
 This production opened on May 31, 1966, and ran until July 9, followed by a short 10-week U.S. Tour.
 It returned to Broadway at the Broadway Theatre on September 21 for 78 performances.
 Ethel Merman reprised her original role as Annie with Bruce Yarnell as Frank, Benay Venuta as Dolly, and Jerry Orbach as Charles Davenport.
-The libretto and score were revised: The secondary romance between Tommy Keeler and Winnie Tate was completely eliminated, including their songs "I'll Share it All With You" and "Who Do You Love, I Hope?", and the song "An Old-Fashioned Wedding" was specially written for the revival and added to the second act.
+The libretto and score were revised: The secondary romance between Tommy Keeler and Winnie Tate was eliminated, including their songs "I'll Share it All With You" and "Who Do You Love, I Hope?", and the song "An Old-Fashioned Wedding" was specially written for the revival and added to the second act.
 This version of the show is available for licensing for amateur performances.
 This production was telecast in an abbreviated ninety-minute version by NBC on March 19, 1967, and is the only musical revived at Lincoln Center during the 1960s to be telecast.